 You may or may not have realized by now that all of those articles were written last century.
 Those articles cited were all written between 1996 and 1999.
 Of course, scoring is down.
 But why?
 Let's look at some statistics.
 Below are plots featuring the average data from all Division I games going back more than 60 seasons.
 The year on the x-axis refers to the calendar year that the season ends (so "1950" means 1949-50).
 All of the data is normalized to 1980, which is a nice middle ground that also happens to be near the beginning of the "modern era" of college basketball.
 Go watch college basketball from 1950 - it looks like a rec league.
 Note also that I have labeled the implementation of the shot clock (originally 45 seconds), the 35 second shot clock, and the implementation of the three-pointer.
 You can click to embiggen:

+The first thing that you notice here is that while scoring is down over the past couple of decades, it's really not down that much.
 We're talking about approximately 4-5% over the past 30 years.
 The much bigger changes happened in the earlier years, when basketball as a sport was just different than it is now.
 Also, note that the implementation of the shot clock (and then reducing it to 35 seconds) did not have a significant impact on the game at all.

 The implementation of the three-pointer did increase scoring, and also increased free throw attempts.
 The former is obvious.
 The latter is a bit confusing - perhaps the three-pointer spread out defenses, which made it harder to give defensive help without fouling?
 But overall foul rates didn't increase?
 I'm not sure what to tell you.
 That might be an interesting topic to research some day.